 - Local data storage

-Using a password manager is a good first step toward improving your security posture in and of itself, but the question remains: how secure are password managers?
-Here are a few concerns to keep in mind when deciding if a password manager is the right solution for you:
+Using a password manager is a good first step toward improving your security posture in and of itself, but the question remains: how secure is password management software?
+Here are a few concerns to keep in mind when deciding if a password manager tool is the right solution for you:

 - All your data in one place: Whether your data is being stored locally or in the cloud, all of it is still sitting in one centralized location.
 That means if an attacker is able to bypass encryption to get one login credential, they now have access to them all.

 - Device posture: The security of a single device can be just as important as the encryption of passwords.
-Typically, password managers require a master password to autofill all login credentials.
+Typically, password manager software requires a master password to autofill all login credentials.
 If malware is present on a device, it can read that master password, giving attackers access to all of your data.

 - Behavioral biometrics: Behavioral biometrics goes beyond static authentication, such as fingerprints or retinal scans.
 This method uses information such as the amount of time between keystrokes, the pressure applied with fingers, the angle of your phone, micromovements and more to authenticate a user.
 This is the future of biometric authentication but has yet to find its way into password managers.